 Benefits eligible employees may apply for additional term life insurance for themselves and their dependents.
 For additional information, contact the College’s Benefits Coordinator.

 The College offers a self-funded group health insurance plan that is administered by a third party administrator.
 This plan is available to all benefits eligible employees.
-It is a major medical plan with a $750 deductible and 90% co-pay for in-network medical expenses and 70% co-pay for out-of-network expenses.
+It is a major medical plan with a $750 deductible and 90% co-pay for in-network medical expenses and a $1,500 deductible and 70% co-pay for out-of-network expenses.
 Benefits include dental and vision, as well as a prescription drug card.

 The cost of the health insurance is paid 73% by the College and 27% by the employee.
 The College and the employee share in any cost increase.
 There is no waiting period.